Holistic Admissions Approach

 For more information on the detailed academic calendar, please click here.

-Please note that if you don’t need a visa to study in Belgium, we can still consider your application for Fall 2019.
+Please note that if you don’t need a visa to study in Belgium, we can still consider your application for Spring 2020.
 For any further information please contact the Admissions Office.

 Places are limited so we encourage students to apply well in advance to their semester of choice.